-I am an emerging Seattle Artist.
-Having lived in the Pacific Northwest as a child and an adult, in the S.F.
-Bay Area, the East Coast and in Europe, my artwork reflects the diverse populations and places I have seen.
+Having lived in the Northwest as a child and an adult, the S.F.
+Bay Area, the East Coast and Europe, my artwork reflects the diverse populations and places I have seen.

-The Art books my family collected.
-Our collection of Charles White’s fine and detailed prints had an indelible effect on me.
+The Art books and prints my family collected.
+Robert Colescott, Edmonia Lewis, Maria Johnson-Calloway, Elizabeth Catlett, Ralph Cheese, and Charles White’s fine had an indelible effect on me.
 The primary colors and joyful scenes of the Haitian Art.
-The powerful images in the Ebony, National Geographic, and Life Magazines my family subscribed to over the decades.
-My Mother’s extensive collection of European water colors, and the books of 17th Century Bible engravings they had.
-I took it all in.
-The Biblical engravings were my first anatomy books - at nine and ten years old....of course without my parents knowing.
+The powerful images in the Ebony, National Geographic, and Life Magazines my family subscribed to over the decades allowed me to take in the art of the world.
+The collections of 17th Century Bible engravings prints they had were my anatomy books.
+Have influenced my love of focusing on the facial expressions, and body language of the people I portray on paper.

 Beginning in the late 1960‘s I started to soak up the Fillmore West, Berkeley Square, Winterland, Keystone concert Poster Art.
 From the political art in the Berkeley Barb, Black Panther, San Francisco and Santa Cruz news papers to R. Crumb and Dori Seder comic books.
 The colorful “Flower Power” Art, and Peter Max images.
 The resurgence of Maxfield Parrish Art, vintage 1930’s Folk Tale book illustrations and Art Deco.
-1970‘s & 80’s Jazz Fusion, & Funk album cover art and Fashion, it all had a major influence on my art work.
-Inspired me.
-Inspired my college major in Graphic Design.
-My love of silkscreening, batik, etching.
-Hard, dry pastels, and clay color pencils are my favorite mediums.
-People are my favorite subjects.
-Facial expressions.
-Although mixed medium, collages are a close second.
+1970‘s & 80’s Jazz Fusion, & Funk album cover art and Fashion, have set my color pallet, style, content and or commentary in my work.

 "Camper Shell on 33 Ave NE" photoshop 2015